 The coaching job is offered to the candidate chosen by the committee and Craig Huegel.
+Any candidates who the committee cannot see in a coaching role are eliminated entirely.

 If Huegel's first choice declines, the job is then offered to the next best choice.